mpalka/RoboAccordionView/README.md

       }
       ```

   3. Implement methods of the RoboAccordionAdapter to provide accordion's segment count as well as header and content view of each segment.
+Segments can be expanded or collapsed by clicking/tapping onto the header view.

       ```java
       private String[] capitals = new String[]{"Athens", "Berlin", "London",